MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 ### Design checklist

-Start your design strategy based on the [design review checklist for Performance Efficiency](../performance-efficiency/checklist.md) for defining a baseline based on key performance indicators web apps.
+Start your design strategy based on the [design review checklist for Performance Efficiency](../performance-efficiency/checklist.md) for defining a baseline based on key performance indicators for Web Apps.

 > [!div class="checklist"]
 >